darrenbrazas/tinyml-audio-alert/firmware/README.md

 # Firmware Overview

-The firmware implements the real time audio interference on an embedded microcontroller using TinyML and Edge Impulse.
+The firmware implements real-time audio inference on an embedded microcontroller using TinyML and Edge Impulse.

 ## Inference Logic

 - Audio is captured by the microphone in fixed window sizes
 - Each window is passed through MFCC extraction
 - The classifier outputs the class probabilities
+- Temporal logic (v2): a rolling window of recent predictions is used to reduce false positives
-- If the alarm confidence exceeds the specified threshold an alert is triggered.
+- If the alarm confidence exceeds the threshold for the required number of detections in the window, an alert is triggered.

 ## Responsibilities